NecroHome/mod-travelers-recall/README.md

 If automatic updates are not enabled or the updates are not applied automatically, execute the SQL files manually against the appropriate databases.

-> Always verify the `worldserver` console output to confirm that the module's SQL updates were successfully applied.

 ---

 ### 1.4.
 Install the Module Configuration